 Continuum-affiliated artists have led over 100 PD workshops across the US

-DRUM/BRIDGE brings together a working ensemble of 2-10 acclaimed professional musicians with teens for a course of workshops in composing and playing original music that culminates in performances and recordings.
+DRUM/BRIDGE brings together a working ensemble of acclaimed professional musicians with teens for a course of workshops in composing and playing original music that culminates in performances and recordings.
 Continuum’s DRUM/BRIDGE program puts forth a replicable model for sustainable artist support, community outreach, and new audience development.
+We are now fundraising for our 2018 program at PS 189.

 For more information or inquiries about bringing DRUM/BRIDGE to your community email us at firstname.lastname@example.org

-DRUM/BRIDGE is made possible by public funds from the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, and from the Decentralization Program of the New York State Council on the Arts, both administered in Kings County by Brooklyn Arts Council (BAC).
+DRUM/BRIDGE 2016 was made possible by public funds from the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, and from the Decentralization Program of the New York State Council on the Arts, both administered in Kings County by Brooklyn Arts Council (BAC).

 TESTIMONIALS for Andrew Drury’s teaching